Jerit3787/ctf/_posts/2023-12-17-wargamesmy-2023-writeup.md

 categories: [CTF Writeup, Web Exploitation]
 tags: [wargames.my 2023]
 ---
+>This challenge was completed after the CTF ended.
+{: .prompt-info }

 Here is a bit of writeup produced here.

 ## The Problem